 Amanda May first started making jewellery when she was about 6 years old.
-Along with her parents and three sisters, she made jewellery to sell at the Flea Market (now known as the Early Bird Market) to supplement the family income.
+Along with her parents and three sisters, she made jewellery to sell at the Flea Market in Gisborne to supplement the family income.

 Amanda has been the only one of her sisters to return to jewellery after those formative beginnings, but not before a few creative diversions along the way..

 After finishing up her 4 year diploma in Interior Design at Carrington Polytech Design School, (now Unitec), Amanda was an architectural draftsperson for a couple of years before moving to Brighton in the UK where she worked as an Interior Designer with a firm specialising in hospitality fit-outs, designing bars and cafes around Europe.